MULTIMEDIA

 · Contact

 At Daizenshuu EX, you will find some DragonBall videos, but you will also find several other videos to assorted series / movies.
 Why is this?
-Well, for one, I (VegettoEX) am deeply involved with the AMV community, and have been producing these works for over three years, now.
-This site (my personal site) is one of the outlets I can use to spread my own work.
+Well, for one, I (VegettoEX) have been involved with the AMV community at different levels and capacities over the years.
+This site is one of the outlets I can use to spread my own work.
 Through this community, I've had the pleasure of meeting some great new friends whose work I would also like to share with you.
-Some of these friends include Scott Melzer and Jon Miller, who no doubt you've seen the work of if you have attended any anime conventions on the east coast in the last few years, or seen the fan parodies "This is Otakudom" and "S.T.E.A.M."

 [ Project "Doomrider" - Collaborative DBZ AMV Project ]